j9t/little-books/manuscript/website-quality-control.md

 Security is critical, but it’s also tricky in the light of website quality control.
 For one, websites—rather than apps—may or may not deal with personal and sensitive information, or ask their users to give such information.
 For another, security is not trivial to test and not necessarily to be evaluated all from the outside.
 This leads us to the situation in which, although security is so crucial, there’s not that much to add outside the context of dedicated information security.

-Let’s go over some tools that are available to us (again primarily with a focus on web-based tools).
+Let’s go over some tools that are available to us (primarily with a focus on those that are web-based).
 The responsible website owner should employ additional, notably inner-organizational means to ensure that their services and the data those services gather are secure.

 W> These tools were collected in 2016.
 Some of them are not around anymore.
 Where possible, links have been corrected, otherwise restored to point to a previous version available on the [Internet Archive](https://archive.org/).
 You find similar and more tools on the author’s website, [UITest.com](https://uitest.com/), or on Stefan Judis’s website, [Tiny Helpers](https://tiny-helpers.dev/).